 A fellow of the American Academy of Arts and Sciences and an elected member of the American Philosophical Society and Committee of 100, she is on the Academy's national Commission on the Humanities and Social Sciences and a member of its board.
-She serves on the board of directors of the Chiang Ching-kuo Foundation for International Scholarly Exchange, the Robert H. N. Ho Family Foundation, and the Teagle Foundation.
-In addition, she is a trustee of the American Academy in Berlin, the Asian Cultural Council, and the National Humanities Center.
+She serves on the Board of Directors of the Chiang Ching-kuo Foundation for International Scholarly Exchange, The Robert H. N. Ho Family Foundation, and the Teagle Foundation.
+In addition, she is a trustee of the American Academy in Berlin and the National Humanities Center.
 She is a member of the Scholars’ Council of the Library of Congress, the Governing Board of the Heyman Center for the Humanities at Columbia University, and the Board of Governors of the Hong Kong-America Center.
-Yu holds three honorary degrees and is a senior research scholar at Columbia University.
+Yu holds three honorary degrees and is a Senior Research Scholar at Columbia University.